 Getting divorced can be an incredibly stressful, financially and emotionally draining process.
 Whether you’re just considering it, or have started to move forward with a divorce, there is so much to think about and get in order before the actual proceedings begin.
 One way to make the process a little smoother is to put together a divorce checklist.

 If you don’t know where to start, you’re not alone in this one.
 That’s why, according to the latest search data available to us divorce checklists have a search volume of nearly 1,300 per month.
 When you meet with your divorce attorney for the first time, you’re going to want to go into divorce proceedings prepared with all the documents you may need to help move things along.
-Here’s what you need to put on your divorce checklist.
+Even so, you should be prepared for a long process, especially if there are kids involved and your partner is contesting some of your terms.
+Which brings us to this: before you go in to meet an attorney, sit with yourself for a moment and think about what you want, what are the terms that make the most sense to you, both when it comes to division of assets and child custody.
+Your divorce attorney can only advise based on past clients and cases, but only you know the dynamics in your own marriage and what you want out of these next steps.

 A large part of any divorce is the financial component: how you and your soon-to-be-ex-partner are going to split up your assets.
 The best way to understand what you’re working with is to put any relevant financial documents together.
 “You will need to keep in mind that documents should cover your long-term history, not just the most recent transactions,” Shawn Leamon at Divorce and Your Money writes.
 “The gold standard is that your documentation should cover five years’ worth of data.
 Perhaps this information is unavailable, or the marriage did not survive that long.
 Either way, three years’ worth of data should be sufficient to help your team assemble a settlement that you will be satisfied with.”
 These documents include: